Henry Forbes Smith KC

 Call 2004 Silk 2023

-Henry Forbes Smith practices international litigation and arbitration, concentrating in contractual, commercial, banking, government, energy and technology disputes.
+Henry Forbes Smith practices litigation and arbitration, concentrating on international contractual, commercial and governmental disputes.

 Cortec v.
 Kenya (ICSID Case No. ARB/15/29, Decision on Application for Annulment, 19 March 2021).
 For the Republic of Kenya successfully defending jurisdictional dismissal of a US$ 3 billion mining claim on the ground that the alleged investment was made in serious violation of Kenyan environmental law and not therefore a protected investment.